gnoverse/gc24-us-workshop/phases/p5/README.md

 	- Clicking a link in the browser to navigate to this resource would result in the realm's `Render` function being called with an argument of `questions/0`.

 **Testing:**
-- Run `gnodev *` from this direcotry to spin up the local node
+- Run `gnodev *` from this directory to spin up the local node
 - Post a question with a bounty
 	- Confirm the balance of the realm has increased and the balance of the caller has decreased
 	- The realm's address is `g1032dtg8dwd9vj50c9psrjs7a6vj9n0ahk8etkz`